Shotokan Karate

 Kata

-Watch as 10th Dan KanazawaSan demonstrates first kata Heian Shodan.
-Click arrow to run:
+10th Dan KanazawaSan demonstrates first kata Heian Shodan

 In Shotokan Karate, after the first five Heian katas, come the Tekki katas.